fcgouveia/mendeley_stats/README.md

 - Mendeley Document ID
 - Number of Readers

-If a document ID cannot be found for a DOI, an error message will be displayed.
+An error message will be displayed if a document ID cannot be found for a DOI.

 ## Note

 This script uses the Mendeley API, which may have rate limits or usage restrictions.
-Please review Mendeley's API documentation and terms of service before use.
+Please look at Mendeley's API documentation and terms of service before you use it.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Contributing